qiboteam/qibo/doc/source/advancedexamples.rst

     # Repeat execution 1000 times
     result = c(nshots=1000)

-# TODO: Fix below here

-Note that the command ``c(nshots=1000)`` has a different behavior than what is described in :ref:`How to perform measurements? <measurement-examples>` when the :class:`qibo.base.gates.NoiseChannel` gate is used.
+In this example the simulation is repeated 1000 times and the action of the :class:`qibo.base.gates.PauliNoiseChannel` gate differs each time, because the error ``X``, ``Y`` and ``Z`` gates are sampled according to the given probabilities.
+Note that when a channel is used, the command ``c(nshots=1000)`` has a different behavior than what is described in :ref:`How to perform measurements? <measurement-examples>`.
 Normally ``c(nshots=1000)`` would execute the circuit once and would then sample 1000 bit-strings from the final state.
-When the noise channel is used the full circuit is executed 1000 times because the behavior of the noise channel is different each time.
+When channels are used, the full is executed 1000 times because the behavior of channels is probabilistic and different in each execution.
+Note that now the simulation time required will increase linearly with the number of repetitions (``nshots``).

-Executing a circuit with :class:`qibo.base.gates.ProbabilisticNoiseChannel` gates once is possible, however, since the channel acts probabilistically, the results of a single execution are random and not useful when not viewed as part of repeated executions.
+Note that executing a circuit with channels only once is possible, however, since the channel acts probabilistically, the results of a single execution are random and usually not useful on their own.

-It is possible to use repeated execution with noise channels even without the presence of measurements.
-If ``c(nshots=1000)`` is called for a circuit that contains :class:`qibo.base.gates.ProbabilisticNoiseChannel` gates but no measurements then the circuit will be executed 1000 times and the final 1000 state vectors will be returned.
-Note that this tensor has shape ``(nshots, 2 ^ nqubits)`` and is usually to large to hold in memory, therefore this usage is not advised.
+It is possible also to use repeated execution with noise channels even without the presence of measurements.
+If ``c(nshots=1000)`` is called for a circuit that contains channels but no measurements measurements then the circuit will be executed 1000 times and the final 1000 state vectors will be returned as a tensor of shape ``(nshots, 2 ^ nqubits)``.
+Note that this tensor is usually large and may lead to memory errors, therefore this usage is not advised.

+Unlike the density matrix approach, it is not possible to use every channel with sampling and repeated execution.
+Specifically, :class:`qibo.base.gates.UnitaryChannel` and :class:`qibo.base.gates.PauliNoiseChannel` can be used with sampling, while :class:`qibo.base.gates.KrausChannel` requires density matrices.

 Adding noise after every gate